balthazarbux/conwaysgameoflife/README.md

 # Conway's Game of Life

-[This game](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) literally has trillions of python implementations and they're probably better than mine, but fuck it, I'm bored.
+[This game](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) literally has trillions of python implementations and they're probably better than mine, but I'm bored.

 ## Gameplay